abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **In place**

-!!!
-Info ""
 Changing the shape of an `ndarray` is as simple as setting its `shape` attribute.
 However, the array's size must remain the same.

 ```py
 g = np.arange(24)